rolandbagyula/saj-t-oldal/README.md

 # 🌟 Roland Portfolio Website

 Modern, responsive portfolio website for a Frontend Developer with dark theme and cyan accents.
-Features an interactive project showcase with image carousels, lightbox functionality, and an accessible mobile menu.
+Features an interactive project showcase and an accessible mobile menu.

 ## 🚀 Live Demo